 - (10-K) Training on what to do if the supervisor is personally accused of harassment. - (11-L) The essential elements of an anti-harassment policy and how to utilize it if a harassment complaint is filed.
 Either the employer's policy or a sample policy shall be provided to the supervisors.
 Regardless of whether the employer's policy is used as part of the training, the employer shall give each supervisor a copy of its anti-harassment policy and require each supervisor to read and to acknowledge receipt of that policy. - (M) A review of the definition of "abusive conduct" as used in this context (and as defined by Government Code section 12950.1(g)(2)).
-The emphasis should be on explaining the negative effects that abusive conduct has on the victim of the conduct as well as others in the workplace.
-The discussion should also include information about the detrimental consequences of this conduct on employers including a reduction in productivity and morale.
-The training should specifically discuss the elements of "abusive conduct" including the fact that it is defined as conduct with malice that a reasonable person would find hostile or offensive and that is not related to an employer's legitimate business interests (including performance standards).
-Finally, the training should emphasize that a single act shall not constitute abusive conduct, unless the act is especially severe or egregious. - (d) Remedies.
+The emphasis should be on The training should explaining the negative effects that abusive conduct has on the victim of the conduct as well as others in the workplace.
+The discussion should also include information about the detrimental consequences of this conduct on employers - including a reduction in productivity and morale.
+The training should specifically discuss the elements of "abusive conduct," including the fact that it is defined as conduct undertaken with malice that a reasonable person would find hostile or offensive and that is not related to an employer's legitimate business interests (including performance standards).
+Examples of abusive conduct may include repeated infliction of verbal abuse, such as the use of derogatory remarks, insults, epithets, verbal or physical conduct that a reasonable person would find threatening, intimidating, or humiliating, or the gratuitous sabotage or undermining of a person's work performance.
+Finally, the training should emphasize that a single act shall not constitute abusive conduct, unless the act is especially severe or egregious.
+While there is not a specific amount of time or ratio of the training that needs to be dedicated to the prevention of abusive conduct, it should be covered in a meaningful manner. - (d) Remedies.
 A court may issue an order finding an employer failed to comply with Government Code section 12950.1 and order such compliance. - (e) Compliance with section 12950.1 prior to effective date of Council regulations.
 An employer who has made a substantial, good faith effort to comply with section 12950.1 by completing training of its supervisors prior to the effective date of these regulations shall be deemed to be in compliance with section 12950.1 regarding training as though it had been done under these regulations. - (f) The requirement to provide training on "abusive conduct" does not create a private right of action by an employee for "abusive conduct" that is not based on a recognized protected category (as enumerated in Government Code section 12940).

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12926(q), 12940(j)(5), 12950 and 12950.1, Government Code.
+Reference: Sections 12926(q), 12940(i)(5), 12950 and 12950.1, Government Code.